Galaxy S6 Try On A Six Experience

 Most people don’t know precisely what they want in a smartphone device…until they see it.
 Who goes in asking for the world’s first dual curved display smartphone featuring a 5.1” Quad HD screen with 64-bit Octa-Core processing and built-in quick-speed wireless charging?
 Even we don’t truly understand what the hell we’d need an Octa-Core processor in a phone… But we digress.
 Samsung needed to introduce their newest Samsung Galaxy S6 Edge in a way that let consumers really understand it.
 Or better yet, hold it.
 We teamed up with R/GA to create something that would not only give users the ins and outs of the technology, but also the feeling of holding it in their very own hands.

 A Virtual Test Drive

-In addition to the website, we custom tailored the experience to work on the physical interactive kiosks found at major malls around the country.
-At these installations, users can interact with the phone in the same way as the site by pairing their phone or simply using the touch screen.
-At-A-Glance marketing never looked so good.
+In addition to the website, we custom-tailored the experience to work on physical, interactive kiosks found at major malls around the US.
+At the installations, users can interact with the phone in the same way as the site by pairing their phone or simply using the touch screen.

 The resulting experience places the new Galaxy S6 into the users’ hands in order to really get a feel for Samsung’s groundbreaking device and see it in action.
 But speaking of time lapse chocolate chip cookies, we did have to bake those things, all day.
 It’s a tough job but someone had to eat it…we mean do it.
 Let us know if you need us to shoot more cookies baking.